The King's School, Canterbury: Full Canterbury Dress

+Year group naming

+Year 9 / 3rd form is known as the "Shell" year, while year 10 / 4th form is known as the "Remove".
+The "Shell" name originates from Westminster School, where students were taught in an apse like alcove in the School Hall that resembled the look of a shell, hence its name.
+The "Remove" name originates from the year where students would spend an additional year preparing for examinations.

 Office of Fair Trading investigation

 In 2005, the Office of Fair Trading (OFT) provisionally found that the school exchanged detailed information about prospective fee increases with approximately 50 other prominent UK independent schools, including Eton and Sevenoaks.
 The OFT stated that "regular and systematic exchange of confidential information as to intended fee increases was anti-competitive and resulted in parents being charged higher fees than would otherwise have been the case."

 Staffing

 Peter Roberts retired as Headmaster at the close of the Summer Term on Thursday, 7 July 2022.
-Elizabeth Worthington, Senior Deputy Head, was the interim head until September 2023 when Jude Lowson became the first female Head in the history of the School.
+Elizabeth Worthington, Senior Deputy Head, was the interim head until September 2023, when Jude Lowson became the first female Head in the history of the School.